 Hope for Today, Peter Marsh and Hugh Elliott, 1995

 Michael Smith’s experience of listening to the ‘sound of silence’ drew him into publishing and journalism with the international programme of Initiatives of Change.
 He qualified in typography and print design at the London College of Printing in 1970.
-He served for three years in India, 1971-74, on the production of Rajmohan Gandhi’s newsweekly magazine Himmat, and has visited India 11 times, reporting stories of industrial development.
+He served for three years in India, 1971-74, on the production of Rajmohan Gandhi’s newsweekly magazine Himmat, and has visited India 14 times, reporting stories of industrial development.
 In 1987 he became one of the founding editors of For A Change magazine, published by Initiatives of Change in London.
-He is now a freelance journalist working with Initiatives of Change and is editor of IofC’s UK newsletter.
-He is the author of Trust and Integrity in the Global Economy, published by Caux Books (2008) and St Paul Press, India (2009).
+He is now a freelance journalist working with Initiatives of Change.
+He is the author of Trust and Integrity in the Global Economy (2008), The Fullness of Life (2012) and Great Company (2015).
 He and his wife, Jan, live in Wimbledon and they have two children.